Chandra Mohan (Hindi actor): Life and career

+Mohan later appeared as Emperor Jehangir in Sohrab Modi's Pukar, as Randhir Singh in Mehboob Khan's Humayun and as Seth Lakshmidas, in Mehboob Khan's Roti.
+Besides Hindi, he was fluent in Marathi and did 3-4 Marathi films too.
+Barring his first two bilingual films namely Amrit Manthan and Dharmatma which were made in both Hindi and Marathi, the two other bilingual films (Hindi and Marathi) he did were Geete and Aaple Ghar in Marathi which were remade in Hindi as Geeta and Apna Ghar respectively.
+In Apna Ghar, he used minimal use of dialogues and maximum use of gestures of his eyes and left his mark in a memorable role of a cruel husband.
+His earning for the year 1940 was Rs.
+45,000.

 One of his last appearances was in Ramesh Saigal's 1948 film Shaheed.
-As Rai Bahadur Dwarka Nath, he played father to Ram, who was portrayed by Dilip Kumar.
+As Rai Bahadur Dwarkadas, he played father to Ram, who was portrayed by Dilip Kumar.
 Mohan's character in this film initially supports the British Government but later favors the Freedom Struggle.
 Chandra Mohan's last movie was a religious movie Rambaan (1948), in which he played the role of the demon emperor Ravana.

-He was the original choice to play the lead role in K. Asif's Mughal-e-Azam, but due to his untimely death the film had to be reshot after ten reels were shot with him as lead.
+He was the original choice to play Emperor Akbar in K. Asif's Mughal-e-Azam, but due to his untimely death the film had to be reshot after ten reels were shot with him as lead.
 The film was eventually released in 1960.